picklesventuresorg/caf_flutter/docs/essentials/architecture/bloc.md

 # Bloc

-This document introduces Flutter Bloc, our chosen state management solution for the XYZ boilerplate project.
-Bloc empowers you to manage application state effectively, ensuring a clean, predictable, and testable architecture.
+This section explains Flutter BLoC.
+It is the state management used in the Boilerplate App.
+BLoC makes managing app state easy.
+This results in apps that are clean, predictable, and testable.

 ## Overview